zakariaelas/angels-analytics/README.md

 ### [React-Table v7](https://github.com/tannerlinsley/react-table)

 React-table v7 is a "headless" table library for react.
 The headless part means that it is entirely customizable.
-Developers are responsible for how the tables' UI.
+Developers are responsible for the tables' UI.
 I enjoy using it because it allows me to use the material-ui table components.
 The library provides mechanisms for filtering, sorting, paginating, etc. In this project, I have used it to make the tables sortable and paginated.
 As opposed to the sample application provided, I prefer to use pagination for better user experience instead of rendering all rows at once.

 ### [query-string](https://github.com/sindresorhus/query-string)